LiuYing-1/ucph-lssl-master-thesis/README.md

     - Check the datasets and stop the implementation of BYOL for now.
     - Form the introduction of the datasets and the related works.
     - Email.

+- Feb.
+8
+    - [x] Download the second dataset into my PC laptop.
+    - [ ] Figure out the structure of the datasets and the related works.

+- Feb.
+9 ~ 10
+    - Be absent since it is Chinese New Year.

+- Feb.
+11
+    - [x] Post a blog for BYOL paper.
+    - [x] Think about how to utilize BYOL for the longitudinal data but need help from supervisor.

+        !!!
+The question is how to use the BYOL for the longitudinal data.
+BYOL itself is to train an encoder to predict the target encoder.
+But how to use it for the longitudinal data?

+    - [] Read the SimSIAM paper.
+    - [] Read the iBOT paper.
+    - [] Read the SwAV paper.
+    - [] Read the DINO paper.